 A UST (270-289) located northeast of the Jet Engine Test Cell containing fuel oil was removed prior to 1988.28 Soil investigations were conducted for the area around the former location of UST 270-289.
 The results of the analyses identified organics, SVOCs, and TPHs present in soil samples but did not exceed OVAP industrial land use standards.
-Ground water analyses for the area around the former location of UST 270-289 identified Diesel Range Organics (DRO) and SVOCs present in samples, but these also did not exceed OVAP Generic Unrestricted action was recommended.29 Potable Use Standards and no further The 2002 Environmental Baseline Survey Update documents that the OEPA concurred with the results.30
+Ground water analyses for the area around the former location of UST 270-289 identified Diesel Range Organics (DRO) and SVOCs present in samples, but these also did not exceed OVAP Generic Unrestricted recommended.29 further Use Standards and no action was The 2002 Environmental Baseline Survey Update documents that the OEPA concurred with the results.30